Aerodynamic and Hydrodynamic Performance

 • View the Performance graphic charts to see the COMPARISON results showing your before and after comparison for all aspects of performance, through the full operating velocity range.

-Research has also shown that interference drag occurs when lower units of multi-engine (outboard or sterndrive) installations are located in close proximity to each other.
+Interference Drag - Research has also shown that interference drag occurs when lower units of multi-engine (outboard or sterndrive) installations are located in close proximity to each other.
 As lower units are closer together, interference drag can become significant.
 AR® has developed analysis techniques for calculating 'multi-engine interference drag' and TBDP©/VBDP© accounts for this drag based on lower unit configuration and multi-unit spacing.

 The Drive Unit hydrodynamic drag results are presented in standard TBDP© and VBDP© output and in graphic analysis format.